hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

    :ref:`Open <bpy.ops.wm.open_mainfile>` a blend-file.
 Open Recent :kbd:`Shift-Ctrl-O`
    Displays a list of the most :ref:`recently opened <other-file-open-options>` blend-files.
+   Hovering over items will show a preview, and information about the blend-file.
    Select any of the file names in the list to open that blend-file.

    Clear Recent Files List